Ancient Roman Food: What Did the Romans Eat?

 Common Ingredients of Roman Cuisine

-The foundation of the Roman diet was primarily agrarian, centered around what is now known as the “Mediterranean Triad”: grains, olive oil, and wine27.
+The foundation of the Roman diet was primarily agrarian, centered around what is now known as the “Mediterranean Triad”: grains, olive oil, and wine.

 Cooking Methods and Kitchen Tools

 Roman cooking relied on practical methods and a range of tools, many of which still find equivalents in modern kitchens.
-Cooking was often done over an open fire in a raised hearth (focus) or using built-in ovens6.
+Cooking was often done over an open fire in a raised hearth (focus) or using built-in ovens.

-- Tools:
+• Tools:

 Food for the Rich vs. Food for the Poor